UserNotFoundEver/synthwave/README.md

 # synthwave
-js javascript synth future solidity code potentail
+js javascript synth with an alt python backend for machine learning as well as solidity